collinbarrett/collinbarrett.github.io/_posts/2017-03-02-nginx-trailing-slashes-wordpress.md

 above breaks things.
 I discovered this when trying to enable the [Markdown](https://jetpack.com/support/markdown/) feature of [Jetpack](https://jetpack.com/).
 I watched API calls in the Chrome console get redirected to include a trailing slash and then fail.
-I was unable to discover a solution with Google-fu, but with some help from the local Slack community, I pieced together the ‘if()’ below.
+I was unable to discover a solution with Google-fu, but with some help from the local Slack community, I pieced together the ‘if()' below.
 It seems to do the trick.

 ```
 ##